 All income would be taxed at a flat rate of 33% – a significant simplification of the current tax system.
 Progressiveness would still be achieved because the UBI creates a net 0% tax rate at around $39,000 per annum, with negative tax rates below and positive tax rates above.
 Companies, trusts and Portfolio Investment Entities (PIEs) would also face the 33% tax on profits, this would be an increase from 28% for companies and PIEs.

 TOP has conservatively costed these changes, which end up broadly tax neutral overall.
-In particular, they would significantly reduce the bureaucracy within government departments and the paperwork for many kiwis.
-They would also achieve savings in other government transfers that are less generous than the UBI.
+In particular, a UBI would significantly reduce the bureaucracy within government departments and the paperwork for many Kiwis.
+These changes would also achieve savings in other government transfers that are less generous than the UBI.

 No. The UBI is paid tax free, you get the full $13,000 per year in the hand.